Trump defends immigration decision at Minnesota rally

 Here in Duluth, the Democratic incumbent, Rep. Rick Nolan, is retiring.
 Pete Stauber, a 20-year veteran of the city’s police force, is the GOP’s choice to succeed him.
 And he has a head start against the Democrats, who will run a five-way primary in August.

-The Cook Political Report rates both that race and the one in the state’s southeastern 1st District, where Democrat Tim Walz is running for governor, as the only Democratic-held tossups in the nation.
+The Cook Political Report rates both that race and the one in the state’s southern First Congressional District, where Democrat Tim Walz is running for governor, as the only Democrat-held tossups in the nation.

-Meanwhile, Democrats are hoping that suburban dissatisfaction with Trump will hand them the 2nd and 3rd districts in the Twin Cities area.
-Republican Rep. Erik Paulsen won re-election in the 3rd District by 14 percentage points in 2016, but Hillary Clinton took the district by 10 points at the presidential level and Democrats have a well-funded challenger in millionaire liquor heir Dean Phillips.
+Meanwhile, Democrats are hoping that suburban dissatisfaction with Trump will hand them the Second and Third districts in the Twin Cities area.
+Republican Rep. Erik Paulsen won re-election in the Third District by 14 percentage points in 2016, but Hillary Clinton took the district by 10 points at the presidential level and Democrats have a well-funded challenger in millionaire liquor heir Dean Phillips.

-The 2nd District features a rematch between freshman Rep. Jason Lewis, a Republican, and Democrat Angie Craig.
-Lewis won Round One by less than 2 percentage points.
+The Second District features a rematch between freshman Rep. Jason Lewis, a Republican, and Democrat Angie Craig.
+Lewis won Round 1 by less than 2 percentage points.

 These GOP-held districts are also classified as pure tossups by the Cook Report, meaning that 1 in 6 such races nationwide are located in Minnesota.